-Jens Grubert, Sheelagh Carpendale, and Tobias Isenberg / Interactive Stroke-Based NPR with Hand Postures on Large Displays postures is advantageous in that they are easy to remember, they do limit the number of functionalities that we could map while still avoiding menus or keyboard interactions.
+While this small number of distinguishable natural hand postures is advantageous in that they are easy to remember, they do limit the number of functionalities that we could map while still avoiding menus or keyboard interactions.
 Also, the postures did not lend themselves intuitively to encode the distinction between sketching new stroke primitives and using these primitives by applying them to the canvas.
 In general, we envisioned the posture-to-functionality mapping to make sense to people in the context of directly-manipulative stroke-based rendering to avoid a lengthy learning process.